Time Required

 Sheldon, K. M., & Lyubomirsky, S. (2006).
 How to increase and sustain positive emotion: The effects of expressing gratitude and visualizing best possible selves.
 Journal of Positive Psychology, 1(2), 73-82.

-People who completed the Best Possible Self exercise daily for two weeks showed increases in positive emotions right after the two-week study ended.
+Undergraduate students in Missouri who completed the Best Possible Self exercise daily for two weeks showed increases in positive emotions right afterward.
 Those who kept up with the exercise even after the study was over continued to show increases in positive mood one month later.

 Sources